druludwig/05-day-planner/README.md

 ## Learning Milestones
 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.
+Spent a lot of time on color blocks; proud

 ## Usage
 Provide instructions and examples for use.
 Include screenshots as needed.